davatron5000/FitText.js/README.md

     $("#responsive_headline").fitText(1.2, { minFontSize: '20px', maxFontSize: '40px' })

+### Resetting
+You can reset all fitted text so that it will fallback to CSS defaults by triggering the "fittext-reset" event.

+    $(document).trigger("fittext-reset");

 ## CSS Tips

 * Make sure your headline is `display: block;` or 	`display: inline-block;` with a specified width, i.e. `width: 100%`.